 Memory foam, pocket-sprung, mixed materials – with so many different options out there, keeping on top of everything else you need to think about can be a bit tricky.
-Not to mention there’s more to buying a mattress than simply looking at what it’s made from.
+And there’s more to how to buy a new mattress than simply looking at what it’s made from.

-Whether this is entirely new to you or you quickly want to refresh your memory before picking a new design.
-Whatever your reason for reading this, here are my top easy tips to make sure you find what is right for your sleeping habits.
+Perhaps this is entirely new to you, or you want to refresh your memory before picking a new design.
+Whatever your reason for reading this, here are my top tips to make sure you find the right mattress for your sleeping habits.

 Try your mattress before you buy (and take your partner, too)